-The offeror may make the offer conditional on a lender disbursing the acquisition loan.
+If tThe offeror may makes the offer conditional on a lender disbursing the acquisition loan., terms and conditions imposed by the lender, on which the offeror wishes to be able to rely as grounds for not completing the offer, must be drafted in a manner that it can be determined objectively whether or not the condition has been satisfied and in a manner such that the offeror does not have a decisive influence over its satisfaction.
+Consequently, the disbursement terms and conditions may not be drafted in such a manner that the offeror could have stipulated them as conditions to completion.
 However, conditions for disbursement of the loan which are stipulated in the acquisition loan agreement may not be invoked by the offeror as grounds for not completing the offer.
 In order to be invoked, such conditions must be stipulated as conditions to completion of the offer and must therefore satisfy the requirements set forth in the second paragraph.

 If conditions to completion are stipulated, the offeror must state that the offer may be withdrawn based on a condition to completion only if the non-fulfilment of the condition is of material importance to the acquisition of the offeree company by the offeror.
-However, this does not apply to conditions regarding achievement by the offeror of a certain level of acceptances of the offer.
+However, this does not apply to conditions regarding achievement by the offeror of a certain level of acceptances of the offer-or the adoption of a certain resolution regarding the offer at a general meeting of the offeror company or the offeree company.